george-hawkins/mjx-donkey-car/README.md

 * [Adafruit INA169](https://www.adafruit.com/product/1164) - analog 5A max.
 * [Adafruit INA219](https://www.adafruit.com/product/904) - digital 3.2A max.

-Pololu have various analog current sensors, e.g. the [ACS711EX breakout](https://www.pololu.com/product/2452) that can handle up to 15A (they have more expensive models for lower ampages, e.g. the [ACS724](https://www.pololu.com/product/4041) which can only handle 5A but an error of +/-1.5% (vs 5% for the ACS711EX).
+Pololu have various analog current sensors, e.g. the [ACS711EX breakout](https://www.pololu.com/product/2452) that can handle up to 15A (they have more expensive models for lower ampages, e.g. the [ACS724](https://www.pololu.com/product/4048) which can only handle 5A but an error of +/-0.9% (vs 5% for the ACS711EX).

+A nice mid-point price-wise seems to the the 10A capable [ACHS-7121](https://www.pololu.com/product/4030) with +/-1.5% error.

 Batteries
 ---------